-PEARLAND, Texas -- Michael Floyd isn't your typical high school senior.
+PEARLAND, Texas -- Mikael Floyd isn't your typical high school senior.

 The Dawson High School student says he's been involved in politics since he was in fourth grade.

 "I was the one kid who had a Barack Obama bumper sticker on my bike as I rode around town," Floyd said.
 "Since then, I've worked on two Congressional campaigns, I've managed a state representative race, and I worked on a presidential campaign, managing it for our county."